 Why Can’t I Share My Screen in Google Meet?

+If your Google Meet tab sharing is not working there could be a number of reasons why.
 Using outdated versions of the Google Meet platform is the most common reason for not being able to share the screen.
 To fix this, update your browser or the Google Meet application.
 Try using a different browser version or create a new meeting.

 How Do I Share Multiple Screens?